Medication Search - Envarsus PA

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Envarsus PA medication?
+Who should NOT take Envarsus PA?

 Do not take this medication if you are allergic to tacrolimus or any ingredients of the medication.